Jayele1/HappyDay/README.md

 https://devexpress.github.io/testcafe/documentation/getting-started/#running-the-test

-From the root folder run this command
+From the root folder of the project run this command

     testcafe chrome tests/happyDayTest.js --speed 0.5

-    - the --speed 0.5 is to slow down the test to see what is going on :)
+    - the '--speed 0.5' is to slow down the test to see what is going on :)